The journey’s not over. The work hasn’t ended. Democracy’s dream must be constantly tended.

 - CLASSROOM POSTER – Free classroom poster about voting – click link to view or to download and print.

-LIBRARIANS and BOOKSELLERS: An Equality’s Call story time pairs nicely with a voter registration drive at your library or bookstore!
-For a limited time, I have some Equality’s Call bookmarks for story times – contact me if you’d like some.
+An Equality’s Call story time pairs nicely with a voter registration drive at your library or bookstore!

 I welcome your suggestions and input about this page.
 Thank you for standing up for our right to vote!